Please be aware due to the COVID-19 situation adoptions are moving a bit slowly.

 Originally Bella was left behind and abandoned in a garage, she became very thin and ill.
 She was taken in by a kind woman and nursed back to health, knowing Bella would be on her journey to find her forever home.

-She came into the rescue with a 'lick granuloma' on her forelimb which we have been able to get under control however she has some scar tissue built up.
+She came into the rescue with a lick granuloma on her forelimb which we have been able to get under control however she has some scar tissue built up and will still occasionally lick.

 Although Bella is getting along with all the other dogs in the rescue, she can be a bit selective with other dogs.
 Bella would be very happy to be the only dog in the household receiving all your attention.